ZincSun/Vertex/README.md

 QuEST, openfermion-cirq, qulacs

-2.An classical optimzer adapted to quantum chemistry problem at the heart of VQE.
+2. An classical optimzer adapted to quantum chemistry problem at the heart of VQE.

 keywords :